neon-sector/xenotime/DESIGN.md

 **Xenotime** is a 2D/3D game engine/platform primarily written in Rust, C, and minimal amounts of Assembly.
 The graphical engines (the 3D Rendering Engine, the Shaders Engine, and the Post-Processing Effects Engine, etc.) use OpenGL.
 Shaders are all written in GLSL.
 Xenotime is designed specifically so it can be **highly compatible**, meaning it is cross-platform, integrates with Steam or runs standalone, and has (albeit limited) backwards and forwards compatibility.

+## Directory Structure

+The distributed package is only a slightly different version of the source tree.
+The `script/package.sh` script simply creates a copy of the repository (minus the `deploy/` directory), removes all source files, and archives it into a tarball (or the archive/compression specified with `-a` or `--archive`).
+It will throw an error if you haven't built yet.

 ## Initialization